 Invented by Samuel Keret, Uri Levine, Amir Shinar, Ehud Shabtai, and Yuval Shmuelevitz

 Assigned to WAZE, INC.

 Published November 8, 2012

 Filed: March 28, 2012

-Embodiments of the present invention are directed toward a device, system and method of television broadcasting of live feed from mobile devices.
-A client application residing on a mobile device allows a user of the mobile device to provide real-time reporting of an event to a central location which is configured to broadcast such live feed.
-A broadcaster is able to invite a user to provide the live feed.
-In addition or alternatively, a user is able to propose to the broadcaster that the user, who is located in proximity of a news-worthy event, is willing to commence a live feed.
-The broadcaster is able to accept or reject the proposal, and modify or negotiate the terms of the transfer of the live feed.
-The live feed is typically incorporated substantially in real time within a live broadcast.
+Embodiments of the present invention are directed toward a device, system, and method of television broadcasting of live feed from mobile devices.
+A client application residing on a mobile device allows a user of the mobile device to provide real-time reporting of an event to a central location that is configured to broadcast such live feed.
+A broadcaster can invite a user to provide the live feed.
+Besides a user can propose to the broadcaster that the user, who is located in the proximity of a news-worthy event, is willing to commence a live feed.
+The broadcaster can accept or reject the proposal and modify or negotiate the terms of the transfer of the live feed.
+The live feed is typically incorporated substantially in real-time within a live broadcast.